-Revenue from interactive gaming in the state of Pennsylvania totaled $4.1 million in September, according to figures released last month by the Pennsylvania Gaming Control Board (PGCB).
+Revenue from online gaming in Pennsylvania totaled $4.1 million in September, according to figures released last month by the Pennsylvania Gaming Control Board (PGCB).

 After the second full month since the market opened in mid-July, there are still only three land-based casinos offering online slots and casino table games in Pennsylvania—the same number that launched during the first week.